pivotal/docs-tap/scc/ootb-supply-chain-testing.md

 '_new_' whose explanation and details are provided below):

-- **registries secrets**: Kubernetes secrets of type `kubernetes.io/dockerconfigjson` that contains credentials for pushing and pulling the container images built by the supply chain as well as the installation of TAP
+- **registries secrets**: Kubernetes secrets of type `kubernetes.io/dockerconfigjson` that contain credentials for pushing and pulling the container images built by the supply chain and the installation of Tanzu Application Platform.

   For more information, see [Out of the Box Supply Chain Basic](ootb-supply-chain-basic.md).